- Competitive Analysis

 Here’s a rough summary of how to optimize your website for local SEO:

-- Create content targeting local search terms –
+- Create content targeting local real estate keywords and search terms –

 - [City] homes for sale